-If you are looking for a Symphony of the Seas cruise review you’ve come to the right place!
+If you are looking for a Symphony of the Seas cruise review, you’ve come to the right place!
 Symphony of the Seas is a fantastic mega ship and part of Royal Caribbean’s Oasis Class.
-This class of ships is known for their iconic aft aqua theater, and for being the world’s largest cruise ships!
+This class of ships is known for its iconic aft aqua theater and for being the world’s largest cruise ships!

 Related Post: St. Maarten on a Budget